Last Updated on September 26, 2021

 While some positions work directly with athletes, many other positions support various parts of the industry which are peripheral to teams or athletes yet equally as important to the industry.
 Many jobs in sports are highly sought after because they either allow people to do what they love or because they come with the prestige of associating with successful organizations, or both.

 For this reason these positions can be quite competitive, and the best way to gain an advantage on the competition is by obtaining your degree in sports management which will provide you with a well-rounded foundation of the different parts of the industry.
-To gain an even bigger advantage on the field–and set yourself up for an even brighter future in sports – consider pursuing a Master’s Degree in Sports Management.
+To gain an even bigger advantage on the field – and set yourself up for an even brighter future in sports – consider pursuing a Master’s Degree in Sport Management.

-For more information about careers in Sports Management, Click Here.
+For more information about careers in Sport Management, Click Here.